bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 The project is now modified so that the files under the pkg folder are now used.
 This is the
 principle of using internal dependencies.
-Next we will add a Go project dependency
+Next, we will add a Go project dependency
-is hosted out of GitHub, an "external dependency".
+hosted out of GitHub, an "external dependency".

 ## Adding an external dependency